This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 - Place in a cool frost free room with plenty of light

-- Mist the tubers (This step is optional and I do not do it, but it can help them sprout)
+- Mist the tubers (This step is optional, and I do not do it, but it can help them sprout)

 However, for this post, I will add that it does pay to sprout for 1st and 2nd earlier of determinate potatoes.
 But indeterminate or maincrop potatoes as the soil is much warmer when planting.

-I will say here that you have the potatoes, and sprouting them will help preserve them, so why not just grow them and keep them in perfect condition before planting.
+I will say here that you have the potatoes, and sprouting them will help preserve them, so why not just grow them and keep them in perfect condition before planting?

-The video below looks in more depth about sprouting seed potatoes and when and if we should do it.
+The video below looks more in-depth about sprouting seed potatoes and when and if we should do it.
 Check it out now!

 Selecting The Seed Potatoes

 If you are new to growing potatoes, you find it very frustrating with all the jargon around them, such as first early, second early, maincrop, determinate or indeterminate.
-I will cover what each of those is a little further down in this article.
+I will cover each of those a little further down in this article.

 Consider that 1st, 2nd earlier are determinates, and the main crop is indeterminates.